photostructure/fs-metadata/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests and documentation as appropriate.

-## Development Tools

-This project uses AI-powered tools like GitHub Copilot and Claude to assist with development, but all code is reviewed, tested, and validated by human developers.
-The core implementation, architecture, and maintenance remain the responsibility of the human development team.

 ## Security